ParthrajVeluri/Machine-Learning/README.md

-This is some machine learning code I wrote watching tutorials just to get exposure on how to create models, train models, when to apply different machine learning algorithims and also introduced me to managing large datasets.
+This is some machine learning code I wrote watching tutorials just to get exposure on how to create models, train models and when to apply different machine learning algorithims.
+Doing this has also introduced me to managing large datasets.